Workiva/react_testing_library/doc/migration_guides/expectations.md

 }
 ```

 Now, RTL will check the document several times so as soon as that element appears and disappears, the test passes.
-This happens primary because these APIs (including the `findBy` queries) all utilitize a [mutation observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) under the hood.
+This happens primarily because these APIs (including the `findBy` queries) all utilize a [mutation observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) under the hood.
 That observer should catch the expected change as soon as it occurs, but the APIs all use an interval as a fallback to query the DOM!

 ## Documentation References